Previously I showed a

 Now, in the usual implementation where parameters are implemented on

-, parameters will also be reset to
+top of dynamic-wind, parameters will also be reset to

 the values they had at the time the

-was called when the in
+dynamic-wind was called when the in

-thunks are executed.
+and out thunks are executed.

 So, if I reset the dynamic environment in calls to in

-, that will get dynamic-wind
+and out, that will get dynamic-wind to

 work the same way with parameters, and, with winders